-Difficulty breathing through the nose is a common complaint among patients referred to Dr. Thompson.
+Difficulty breathing through the nose is a common complaint among patients referred to Dr. Thompson in Denver, CO.
 Many patients also complain of chronic mouth breathing, snoring, poor compliance with sleep apnea machines, poor exercise tolerance, and bad breath.
 Fortunately, there are multiple ways to improve a patient’s ability to breathe.

 A variety of factors can cause or contribute to nasal obstruction.
 These include: